PaulBratslavsky/strapi-5-next-blog-post/README.md

 export default nextConfig;
 ```

-Now restart your development server and navigate to our `Our Team` page and we should see the following:
+Now restart your development server and navigate to our `Our Team` page, and we should see the following:

 ![Our Team Page](/images/014-our-team-page.png)

-Nice, now that we can display our team members, let's start to build our `Team Member Detail` page.
-But before we do that, let's start by learning about **Strapi's Components** and **Dynamic Zones**.
+Nice.
+Now that we can display our team members let's start building our `Team Member Detail` page.
+But before we do that, let's learn about Strapi's Components and Dynamic Zones.

 ## Managing Content in Strapi with Components and Dynamic Zones

-In this section we will start by learning about Strapi's Components and Dynamic Zones.
+This section will start by learning about Strapi's Components and Dynamic Zones.

 Components are reusable building blocks that can be used to build pages.
 Dynamic zones are special components that can be used to build pages.